About the Community

-- The Community Service Groups (CSG) established in the community made a total earnings of GHC2,180 within the last 6 months of 2017.
+- The Community Service Groups (CSG) established in the community have total earned GHC3,280.

-- The women who were supported to engage in vegetable IGA have earned GHC3000 from the sale of their produces.
+- The women who were supported to engage in vegetable and maize IGA have increased their earnings from GHC3,000 to GHC6,680 from the sale of their produce.

 - With the assistance of the Municipal Assembly, the community has completed a portable water project.